It's been said, to me at least, that if you watch baseball long enough, you will eventually see something you have never seen before.

 With Jonathan Lucroy batting, Jean Segura caught stealing 3rd base, catcher Welington Castillo to second baseman Darwin Barney.

 Bizarre.
 I've never seen that before, either with my own eyes or something like that on Gameday; apparently, Gameday couldn't handle a player trying to steal the same base twice in the same inning.
 And I doubt I'll ever see it again.
 I often criticize umpires, but this one, they got right.
 Further, it was reported over Twitter Friday night that Larry Young, an umpire supervisor, was in the press box and told reporters that if the Cubs had tagged Segura standing on first base before the next pitch was thrown, that he would have been out.
 But since the Cubs were among others who had never seen that happen before, they likely didn't know, and the umpires are under no obligation to tell them.
 Once a pitch was thrown, Segura was entitled to first base -- which he promptly gave up trying to steal his way back to second.

-You can see the entire sequence by clicking here (called with some bemusement by the Brewers announcers), or watch it below.
+Watch the entire sequence here [VIDEO], called with some bemusement by the Brewers announcers.

 Wow, more than 500 words and I've only written about one half-inning of this loss.